 You know the feeling.
 You're waiting at the door for the postman but before you've even tried on your new purchase, the magic has worn off.
-Ahead of shops reopening, can we avoid the inevitable fast-fashion hysteria?
+How can we avoid the inevitable fast-fashion hysteria?

-One might think that shops being shut would have had a positive effect on our spending habits, but retailers quickly pivoted to online (many of them offering such a service long before) and so, we simply splashed the cash in the virtual world instead.
+The pandemic has proved that it takes more than the shops being closed to curb our need for a shopping fix.
+One might think that shops being shut would lessen our desire to spend, but retailers quickly pivoted to online (many of them offering such a service long before) and so, we simply splashed the cash in the virtual world instead.

 At the start of the pandemic, searches for loungewear, pyjamas, and soft-on-the-skin workout gear spiked.
 The powers that be advised us to stay home, and we were intent on doing so as comfortably as possible.
 Dressing up soon became dressing down, and matching sweatsuits the outfits of choice.
 You were no one unless you had a colour coordinated crewneck and tracksuit bottoms to flounce around the house in, or at least it oft felt that way to me.